 “The APR tells you the true cost per year of borrowing money; it takes into account your interest rate plus any additional fees and charges,” Martinez said.
 “This will help you make an apples-to-apples comparison of different loan offers.”

-So much of the application process for a business loan is methodical, directed by the orderly presentation of concrete documentation, that it’s easy to forget there is an innately emotional component to this process as well.
+So much of the application process for a business loan is methodical, directed by the orderly presentation of concrete documentation, that it’s easy to forget there is an inherently emotional component to this process as well.
 Too many business owners simply don’t demonstrate why they, rather than someone else, are a good candidate for a loan.
 They approach lenders with an apathetic attitude, according to Steck.

-In addition to making a sound business case for why you should qualify for a loan, you need to exude enthusiasm and faith in your venture to draw in the lender and makes them a believer.
+In addition to making a sound business case for why you should qualify for a loan, you need to exude enthusiasm and faith in your venture to draw in the lender and make them a believer.
 To do this, you must tell a story about your business that the lender finds compelling.

-“‘I’m going to do this, and I’m going to be the best in the whole wide world' – you have to go into it with that sort of mentality, and a lot of [potential borrowers] don’t do that,” Steck said.
+“‘I’m going to do this, and I’m going to be the best in the whole wide world.’
+You have to go into it with that sort of mentality, and a lot of potential borrowers don’t do that,” Steck said.

 Weitz echoed this sentiment.
 “The more prepared, serious and passionate you appear about your business, the more trust a lender will have with approving you for the loan.”

-Additional reporting by Elizabeth Peterson.
-Some source interviews were conducted for a previous version of this article.
+Max Freedman and Paula Fernandes contributed to this article.
+Source interviews were conducted for a previous version of this article.